 What is being authorised?

-The Authority Holder is only allowed to carry out the Authorised Activity on the Land described in Schedule 1, Item 2.
+The Approval Holder is only allowed to carry out the Authorised Activity on the Land described in Schedule 1, Item 2.

-Any arrangements necessary for access over private land or leased land are the responsibility of the Authority Holder.
-In granting this authorisation the Grantor does not warrant that such access can be obtained.
+Any arrangements necessary for access over private land or leased land are the responsibility of the Approval Holder.
+In granting this approval the Grantor does not warrant that such access can be obtained.

-The Authority Holder must advise the Department of Conservation’s local Operations Manager(s) prior to carrying out the Authorised Activity in the District (where possible, one week prior), when the Authority Holder intends to carry out the Authorised Activity.
+The Approval Holder must advise the Department of Conservation’s local Operations Manager(s) (“Manager”) prior to carrying out the Authorised Activity(where possible, one week prior), .

-The Authority Holder and Authorised Personnel must carry a copy of this Authority with them at all times while carrying out the Authorised Activity.
+The Approval Holder and Authorised Personnel must carry a copy of this Approval with them at all times while carrying out the Authorised Activity.

-The Authority Holder must comply with any reasonable request from the Grantor for access to any wildlife.
+The Approval Holder must comply with any reasonable request from the Grantor for access to any wildlife.

-The Authority Holder may publish authorised research results.
+The Approval Holder may publish authorised research results.

-The Authority Holder must immediately notify the Grantor of any taxa found which are new to science.
-In addition, the Authority Holder must lodge holotype specimens and a voucher specimen of any new taxa with a recognised national collection.
+The Approval Holder must immediately notify the Grantor of any taxa found which are new to science.
+In addition, the Approval Holder must lodge holotype specimens and a voucher specimen of any new taxa with a recognised national collection.

 Who is authorised?

-Only the Authority Holder and the Authorised Personnel described in Schedule 1, Item 3 are authorised to carry out the Authorised Activity, unless otherwise agreed in writing by the Grantor.
+Only the Approval Holder, its employees, contractors and agents and the Authorised Personnel described in Schedule 1, Item 3 are authorised to carry out the Authorised Activity, unless otherwise agreed in writing by the Grantor, such agreement is not to be unreasonably delayed or withheld.

-How long is the Authority for - the Term?
+How long is the Approval for - the Term?

-This Authority commences and ends on the dates set out in Schedule 1, Item 4.
+This Approval commences and ends on the dates set out in Schedule 1, Item 4.

-What are the obligations to protect the environment?

-The Authority Holder must not cut down or damage any vegetation; or damage any natural feature or historic resource on any public conservation land being part of the Land; or light any fire on such public conservation land; or erect any structure such public conservation land without the prior consent of the Grantor.

-The Authority Holder must ensure that it adheres to the international “Leave No Trace” Principles at all times (www.leavenotrace.org.nz).

-The Authority Holder must not bury:

-any toilet waste within 50 metres of a water source on any public conservation land being part of the Land; or

-any animal or fish or any part thereof within 50 metres of any water body, water source or public road or track.

 What are the liabilities?

-The Authority Holder agrees to exercise the Authority at the Authority Holder’s own risk and releases to the full extent permitted by law the Grantor and the Grantor's employees and agents from all claims and demands of any kind and from all liability which may arise in respect of any accident, damage or injury occurring to any person or property arising from the Authority Holder’s exercise of the Authorised Activity.
+The Approval Holder agrees to exercise the Approval at the Approval Holder’s own risk and releases to the full extent permitted by law the Grantor and the Grantor's employees and agents from all claims and demands of any kind and from all liability which may arise in respect of any accident, damage or injury occurring to any person or property arising from the Approval Holder’s exercise of the Authorised Activity.

-The Authority Holder must indemnify the Grantor against all claims, actions, losses and expenses of any nature which the Grantor may suffer or incur or for which the Grantor may become liable arising from the Authority Holder’s exercise of the Authorised Activity.
+The Approval Holder must indemnify the Grantor against all claims, actions, losses and expenses of any nature which the Grantor may suffer or incur or for which the Grantor may become liable arising from the Approval Holder’s exercise of the Authorised Activity.

-This indemnity is to continue after the expiry or termination of this Authority in respect of any acts or omissions occurring or arising before its expiry or termination.
+This indemnity is to continue after the expiry or termination of this Approval in respect of any acts or omissions occurring or arising before its expiry or termination.

 What about compliance with legislation and Grantor’s notices and directions?

-The Authority Holder must comply with all statutes, bylaws and regulations, and all notices, directions and requisitions of the Grantor and any competent authority relating to the conduct of the Authorised Activity.
+The Approval Holder must comply with all statutes, bylaws and regulations, and all notices, directions and requisitions of the Grantor and any competent authority relating to the conduct of the Authorised Activity.
 Without limitation, this includes the Conservation Act 1987 and the Acts listed in the First Schedule of that Act and all applicable health and safety legislation and regulation.